databoy5000/project-1/README.md

 ### Scoring
 All scoring elements are consolidated into one object, as they all depend on each other as the game goes.
-The scoring functions were implemented based on the past Nintendo tetris scoring system.
+The scoring functions were implemented based on the past Nintendo Tetris scoring system.

-Actions which interact with scoring:
+Actions that interact with scoring:
 - soft dropping a shape (arrow down) increases the score
 - clearing lines increases lines count and levels
 - levels increase the `setInterval()` interval timing.